Melanocortin 4 receptor: Clinical significance

 The MC_{4} receptor agonist bremelanotide (PT-141), sold under the brand name Vyleesi, was approved in the United States as a treatment for low sexual desire in women in 2019.
 Melanotan II, a synthetic analog of α-MSH, is marketed to the general population for sexual enhancement by internet retailers.
 PL-6983 and PF-00446687 are under investigation as potential treatments for both female and male sexual dysfunction, including hypoactive sexual desire disorder and erectile dysfunction.
 The non-selective melanocortin receptor agonist afamelanotide (NDP-α-MSH) has been found to induce brain-derived neurotrophic factor (BDNF) expression in the rodent brain via activation of the MC_{4} receptor and mediate "intense" neurogenesis and cognitive recovery in an animal model of Alzheimer's disease.
 MC_{4} receptor antagonists produce pronounced antidepressant- and anxiolytic-like effects in animal models of depression and anxiety.
 And agonists of the MC_{4} receptor such as melanotan II and PF-00446687, via activation of the central oxytocin system, have been found to promote pair bond formation in prairie voles and, due to these prosocial effects, have been suggested as possible treatments for social deficits in autism spectrum disorders and schizophrenia.

 It has a prevalence of 1.0–2.5% in people with body mass indices greater than 30, making it the most commonly known genetic defect predisposing people to obesity.

-In an exome-wide meta-analysis across three cohorts (UKB,GHS and MCPS), there were 16 genes for which there genetic variants was associated with BMI.
+In an exome-wide meta-analysis across three cohorts (UKB, GHS and MCPS), there were 16 genes for which there genetic variants was associated with BMI.

 Among the 16 genes, the analysis identified two for which rare mutations are known to cause monogenic obesity: MC4R and PCSK1 (proprotein convertase subtilisin/kexin type 1).
 One study provides genetic evidence linking rare coding variation to BMI and obesity-related phenotypes.

-MC4R gene mutations are associated with early-onset severe obesity they effect of mutations on opacity in these two heterozygous coding genes among mutations in the MC4R gene (C293R and S94N) are:
+MC4R gene mutations are associated with early-onset severe obesity.
+The effect of two exemplary heterozygous coding variants in the MC4R gene (C293R and S94N) are: